Forecasting

 Benefits of Warehouse Forecasting

-1. Reduces Inventory Cost
+1. Reduces inventory costs

 Businesses that use accurate warehouse forecasting techniques are able to maintain lean and responsive inventory models.
 This means that they only purchase and store what they know they will sell.
 Forecasting enables warehouses to keep track of sales and anticipated demand, so they can ensure that the available stock is adequate to meet customer needs.